Astr0cyte/Anki-flashcards-public/README.md

 These Psychopathology flashcards complement the undergrad notes that I took.

-They are a bonus to anyone who installs and configures Anki.
+They are a free bonus to anyone who installs and configures Anki.

+--- NOTE ---

---- Note that you cannot access these flashcards otherwise! ---
+- You can only access these flashcards through Anki.
+- I have not tested that this works.